Tramway Lift Bridge over Maroochy River: History

+Former description

-The tramway lift bridge is a low-level timber bridge that spans the Maroochy River between the former depot near River Store Road on the south bank and Store Road on the north bank.
-It runs between the banks of the river within formal abutments, though the bank beneath has been reinforced with stones.
+The tramway lift bridge was a low-level timber bridge that spanned the Maroochy River between the former depot near River Store Road on the south bank and Store Road on the north bank.
+It ran between the banks of the river within formal abutments, though the bank beneath was reinforced with stones.

-The bridge is supported on timber piers sheathed in concrete.
-A span near the southern bank is moveable and is situated between two timber lift towers.
-The lift span can be raised by hand using a chain harness and a system of cables and pulleys located on the timber lift towers and balanced by concrete counter weights.
-It carries metal tramway lines of 2 ft gauge laid over timber sleepers.
-Two metal ladders with metal handrails provide access to the top of the lift towers where there is a tubular metal guardrail.
+The bridge was supported on timber piers sheathed in concrete.
+A span near the southern bank was moveable and was situated between two timber lift towers.
+The lift span could be raised by hand using a chain harness and a system of cables and pulleys located on the timber lift towers and balanced by concrete counter weights.
+It carried metal tramway lines of 2 ft gauge laid over timber sleepers.
+Two metal ladders with metal handrails provided access to the top of the lift towers where there was a tubular metal guardrail.

 Heritage listing

 The Tramway Lift Bridge over Maroochy River was listed on the Queensland Heritage Register on 7 February 2005 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 The Moreton Central Sugar Mill operated between 1897 and December 2003.
 During the 20th century, sugar growing was the most important primary industry in the Maroochy district.
 It was a key factor in the development of Nambour and the Maroochy Shire and important in the growth of the sugar industry in Queensland.
 The cane tramway, which brought cane from many farms to the mill for crushing, was an essential part of the operation of the mill.
 The line between Nambour and Coolum was also used for passengers in the 1920s and 30s and was instrumental in the development of the tourist industry in the area, by linking the QR station next to the Nambour mill with resort areas at Coolum and Maroochydore.

 The place demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage.

-The timber lift bridge that carries the tramway across the Maroochy River is rare and may be the only surviving bridge of its type in Queensland.
+The timber lift bridge that carried the tramway across the Maroochy River was rare and was the only surviving bridge of its type in Queensland until its destruction in 2022.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

-The bridge, though small in scale, demonstrates the principle and working of a lift bridge well, having a moveable span set between two towers and pulleys and counterweights which raise the span to allow river traffic to pass underneath.
+The bridge, though small in scale, demonstrated the principle and working of a lift bridge well, having had a moveable span set between two towers and pulleys and counterweights which raised the span to allow river traffic to pass underneath.